 - Turn off your lights after sunset.
 Candlelights and salt lamps, as well as certain red lights, can provide ample illumination for most evening activities, while still promoting melatonin production.

 - Stop watching TV and looking at your phone or computer two hours before bedtime.
 You can also use a blue-blocking app, the “night mode” setting on your phone, or opt for blue blocker glasses, to minimize the effect of bright screens on melatonin.
-(True Dark brand makes some fun glasses that block out blue light!)
-This has been a big game changer for my hubby!
+This has been a big game-changer for my hubby!
+(The brand True Dark makes some fun glasses that block out blue light — if you want to test them out, you can get 10% off your purchase when you use code IZABELLA at checkout!)

-- If possible, avoid screens entirely.
+- If possible, avoid screens entirely after dark.
 Even five minutes of white light from a screen shuts off melatonin production and can sabotage our quality of sleep.

-- Creating a quiet space that is free from disruptive noises, will help you stay in restful sleep all night long.
+- Use sound to help you sleep.
+Soothing sounds can help us get a more restful sleep all night long.
 Here are some things that can help create a peaceful sleep space:

 - Use a white/pink noise machine to block outside sounds.

-- The Hatch Rest is another option that I like.
+- The Hatch Rest is another option that I like — I used it with my son, as it plays lullabies. 🙂

 - Turn on a fan.